web3-coder/web3-coder/README.md

-- 👋 Hi, I’m @web3-coder
+- 👋 Hi, I’m Web3Coder
 - 👀 I’m interested in Web3
 - 🌱 I’m currently learning Rust and how to start a business
-- 🧑‍💻 At the moment, I'm working on the [SimpleMint Launchpad 🚀](https://simplemint.app)
+- 🧑‍💻 I'm working on a new project which I will share soon
 - 📫 You can reach me on Twitter [@web3coder](https://twitter.com/web3coder)